luxfhe/example-secret-santa/README.md

 # Encrypted Santa

-A Secret Santa application built on Fhenix using Fully Homomorphic Encryption (FHE).
+A Secret Santa application built on luxfhe using Fully Homomorphic Encryption (FHE).
 Assignments are encrypted on-chain, ensuring no one can see who got whom until the reveal.

 ## Features